 What is LTI?

-LTI (Learning Tools Interoperability) Standard – integration is 1 of the most commonly requested integration types that schools ask for from edtech vendors.
-The LTI standard is a specification from 1EdTech (formerly IMS Global Learning Consortium) that companies adopted to provide a standardized way to integrate content into LMSs learning.
-Some LMSs have different ways of implementing LTI, including some that don't support the most recent releases of the standard.
+LTI (Learning Tools Interoperability) is a specification from 1EdTech (formerly, IMS Global Learning Consortium) that companies have adopted to provide a specific way to integrate content into a learning management system.
+Some LMS providers have different ways of implementing LTI and some don't support the most recent release of the specification.

 Does Microsoft Teams Support LTI?

-Microsoft Teams for Education does NOT support any version of the LTI standard, including the LTI v1.3 and LTI Advantage specification.
-This has commonly frustrated digital vendors who have spent time developing solutions using the LTI standard for their clients, just to find out that schools that use Microsoft Teams can't use their tools.
+Microsoft Teams for Education DOES NOT support any version of the LTI specification, including LTI v1.3 and LTI Advantage.
+This has commonly frustrated digital vendors who have spent time developing LTI solutions for their clients, only to find out that the learning institution that uses Microsoft Teams can't use the edtech tool.

-What Other Ways Can I Integrate with Microsoft Teams?
+Are There Other Ways to Integrate with Microsoft Teams?

 Read More on Microsoft Teams